 - Smoking is prohibited at all RRCT preserves.

 - RRCT & You: RRCT relies heavily on volunteers and help from trail users like you.
-You may know more recent information about trail and preserve conditions than we do.
+You may know more recent information about trail and preserve conditions than we do – please consider filling out a Conditions Report .
 We invite you to be a thoughtful steward by acting as a respectful visitor, adhering to posted rules, and following Leave No Trace practices.
 RRCT’s small staff and volunteer Trail Crew is able to inspect and maintain RRCT preserves infrequently; we ask you to report to us any issues you observe that you cannot address yourself, and especially to update us on any safety or public safety issues.
 Please help us on your visits with litter, pet waste, and minor trail issues.
 We also invite any information on needed or suggested updates to this webpage.
-Reach out in any way, most simply with an email to info@RRCT.org
+Reach out in any way, most simply with an email to steward@RRCT.org

 - SAFE HUNTING: Safe and responsible hunting and trapping on the preserve is encouraged.
 We promote safe hunting experiences and protect deer by educating users of the hiking trail and their dogs to be respectful of hunters and deer during season, including winter deer yard season.
 Hikers should always wear orange during all hunting seasons, on all hikes.